 Astronomy Essentials

-2025 Quadrantid meteor shower to peak January 2-3
+2027 Quadrantid meteor shower has narrow peak on January 3-4

-The radiant point for the Quadrantid meteor shower is far to the north in Earth’s sky, so the shower is best seen from Earth’s Northern Hemisphere.
-From mid-northern latitudes, the radiant point for the Quadrantid meteor shower climbs over the horizon after midnight and is highest in the sky before dawn.
+The radiant point for the Quadrantid meteor shower is far to the north in the sky and so best seen from Earth’s Northern Hemisphere.
+From mid-northern latitudes, the radiant point for the Quadrantid meteor shower climbs over the horizon after midnight and is highest up before dawn.

-The Quadrantid meteor shower is one of a few each year with a narrow peak, in this case lasting only about 6 hours.
+The Quadrantid meteor shower is one of a few each year with an exceedingly narrow peak, in this case lasting only about 6 hours.
+They are fast, bright meteors, flashing into view for just those few peak hours.
+In 2027, the Quadrantids won’t be washed out by a waning crescent moon.
+Catching them is tricky!
+Read on …

-When to watch: The best night for the 2025 Quadrantids is January 2-3.
-(The predicted peak** is 19 UTC on January 3).
+When to watch: The best time to watch for the 2027 Quadrantids is the hours before dawn on January 4.
+(The predicted peak** is 05:47 UTC on January 4).

-Nearest moon phase: A first quarter moon will come at 23:56 UTC on January 6, 2025 (CST) so the moon will be a waxing crescent and set late on January 2 and not interfere with the Quadrantid meteors.
+Nearest moon phase: A new moon will come at 20:24 UTC on January 7, 2027, so the waning crescent moon shouldn’t interfere with Quadrantid meteors.

 Note: The Quadrantid shower is one of four major meteor showers each year with a sharp peak (the other three are the Lyrids, Leonids, and Ursids).